tomcritchlow/tomcritchlow.github.io/_posts/2020-03-19-bandcamp-blogging-bandwaggon.md

 subtitle: Supporting indie artists on Bandcamp Friday March 20th
 ---

 In these times we need cozy blogging structures and we need support for independents more than ever.
-So I'm combining these two to launch a little blogging project.
+So I'm combining these to launch a little blogging project.

 [Bandcamp is doing something wonderful](https://daily.bandcamp.com/features/bandcamp-covid-19-fundraiser).
 Friday March 20th: